SantiagoVira/techcodes-challenge/README.md

 # Stage 1
 Begin with the input.txt file and a python file.
 The message `Hello, TechCodes Intermediate People!!
 Welcome to our challenge!!` is in that file, but oh no! each letter has been seperated from it's neighbor!
-Each letter in the message only occurs once in the text between its neighbors.
+There is a random amount of random letters that aren't the character before each character, your job is to find those letters.
 Find the sum of the indicies where these letters occur.

 # Stage 2
 Using the number from **Stage 1**, find its prime factors.
 Continue to find the sum of these factors until the sum itself is prime.
 Use this sum.